 What is Liverpool John Moores University’s campus like?

-Further afield, in the Canary Islands, LJMU owns and operates the Liverpool Telescope — the world’s largest fully robotic telescope, used mainly by postgraduate students and researchers.
+Specialist facilities at the City and Mount Pleasant campuses include the six-storey, £27 million John Lennon Art and Design Building.
+Further afield, in the Canary Islands, LJMU owns and operates the Liverpool Telescope — the world's largest fully robotic telescope.

 Everything you need to know about Liverpool John Moores University’s student life and wellbeing support